Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Using your mobile overseas can sometimes attract unwelcome, very high tariffs.
 We recommend that you check with your network provider before you travel, but if in doubt, keep your phone switched to Airplane mode and use it only when there is WiFi.
 Reception can also be patchy, and unreliable, particularly in remote areas, which is why we carry a satellite phone with us.
 Please let your nearest and dearest know about this, and warn them that you may not be able to be in regular contact.

 We ask that your luggage is kept to the absolute minimum.
-We will tell you the weights that you should not exceed, but usually, your main bag should not exceed 23kgs in weight.
+We will tell you the weights that you should not exceed, but usually (depending on the airline), your main bag should not exceed 23kgs in weight.

-It is important that you wear, or take your trekking boots with you in your hand luggage on the flight, as they are vital for the trek and cannot be replaced in the event of lost luggage.
+It is important that you wear your trekking boots or take them in your hand luggage on the flight, as they are vital for the trek and cannot be replaced if your luggage is lost.

-We recommend leaving behind items such as high value jewellery, watches etc. Your passport and money should be always kept on you.
+We recommend leaving behind items such as high-value jewelry, watches, etc. Your passport and money should always be kept on your person.

 Trekking at high altitude (generally above 2500 metres) involves additional risk not normally associated with lower level treks.
 This is not something that should prevent you from undertaking a trek to our higher destinations, but it makes sense to learn about the dangers inherent in trekking at high altitude and also the ‘golden rules' to prevent Acute Mountain Sickness (AMS).